lyarenei/jellyfin-plugin-listenbrainz/README.md

 dotnet build
 ```

-# Manual Install

-If the build is successful, the tool will report the path to your Plugin dll (`Jellyfin.Plugin.Listenbrainz/bin/Debug/net5.0/Jellyfin.Plugin.Listenbrainz.dll`)
+If the build is successful, the compiler will report the path to your Plugin dll (`Jellyfin.Plugin.Listenbrainz/bin/Debug/net5.0/Jellyfin.Plugin.Listenbrainz.dll`)

+## Manual Installation

-The plugin should then be copied into your Jellyfin ${CONFIG_DIR}/plugins directory.
+Copy the plugin DLL file into your Jellyfin ${CONFIG_DIR}/plugins/Listenbrainz_{VERSION} directory.
+Create the Listenbrainz directory if it does not exist, and make sure Jellyfin can access it.

 # Running Jellyfin server